 Fourteen undergraduate students, led by Dr. Michelle Koutnik and graduate student John Christian from the Department of Earth and Space Sciences (ESS), as well as co-instructor Dr. Hans Christian Steen-Larsen from University of Norway, traveled far and learned widely on an Exploration Seminar to Greenland and Denmark.
-Between 15 August and 10 September 2018, this new study abroad opportunity was offered and joint listed as ESS 402 / Arctic Studies (ARCTIC) 387.
+Between 15 August and 10 September 2018, this new study abroad opportunity was offered with support from the Scan Design Foundation and was jointly listed as ESS 402 / Arctic Studies (ARCTIC) 387.
 The course focus was based on the physical science of ice and climate, but the destinations and experiences were rich in exposure and education in culture, history, and policy.
 The academic motivation was for students to understand how the Greenland Ice Sheet is changing due to climate change, how this affects people in Greenland and around the world, and how Denmark is leading scientific efforts to understand these changes and political efforts to mitigate these changes.
 Since no roads connect towns and cities in Greenland, we went by plane and ferry to locations that spanned smaller towns, stunning natural environments, and the country’s capitol city.
 We hiked on the Greenland ice sheet, toured the iceberg-choked fjords, and in Denmark we learned from Copenhagen how it is one of the world’s most desirable places to live and one of the most sustainable cities.
 Critical to the impact of this learning adventure was sharing perspectives with people in Greenland and in Denmark.
 Archives of our travel and impressions can be found on the course webpage.

 In the past few decades, the Greenland Ice Sheet has experienced significant retreat with the speed-up of many large outlet glaciers flanking the ice sheet, and faster moving glaciers move more ice from the land to the sea.
 The amount of ice leaving the ice sheet is critical, because this ice melts and directly increases the global sea level.
 The contribution of ice to the sea has increased in the past decades, and a major area of international research is to understand the dynamics that control the stability of this vast reservoir of interior ice that is nearly two miles thick at its center.
 In addition to recent changes in ice export, there has been increased melting of the ice sheet at high elevations that has scientists captivated and concerned about what will come next.
 Climate change has also played a role in the marked cultural change in Greenland.
 Since rising temperatures alter the atmosphere and the ocean bounding the Greenland Ice Sheet, and this drives ice-sheet change, we must limit carbon-dioxide emissions that contribute to warming.
 Denmark is an international leader instituting policies that promote energy efficiency and renewable energy.
 The Danish government has in place an energy strategy that includes a target for 50% wind power use by 2020 and that aims to be independent of fossil fuels by 2050.
 Copenhagen has its own “green” ambitions, including being the world’s first carbon-neutral capitol city by 2025, and they have already made significant cuts to their carbon emissions.